Film review: Fuji Instax Mini Monochrome

 When I was lucky enough to grab a few boxes of Instax Monochrome a few days ahead of release, I nearly tore the sales rep’s arm off and decided that a quick review was in order.

-To the best of my knowledge this is the first review of Instax Mini Monochrome anywhere, so let’s get stuck in.
+As I said up top, this is the first review of Instax Mini Monochrome anywhere, so let’s get stuck in.
+Here’s what’s covered:

 I’m not one to be swayed by packaging – don’t read a book…etc. – but looking at the boxed product it’s hard to think this was made by the same company responsible for the abominations in the ensemble image above.